-There are various different types of web hosting and it is crucial that you choose the appropriate hosting package for your specific needs.
+There are various different types of website hosting and it is crucial that you choose the appropriate hosting package for your specific needs.
 Shared and WordPress hosting are two common types.
 How do you know which is best for you and your website?
 To help you figure this out, in this article, we are going to compare the two.

 WordPress hosting is designed to host websites which are using the WordPress content management system (CMS).
 Known for its speed, reliability, and increased security, WordPress hosting allows you to focus on your content while the host handles all of the technical server details.
 A subset of this is managed WordPress hosting which, as its name implies, is about helping time, knowledge or resource-poor organisations manage their WordPress installations better.